hyejoonhwang/itp-blog/content/Intro to PComp/Pcomp wk 4.md

 0 to 255 meaning LED going from dim to bright.

 tone(); is a frequency control, or the space between adjacent waveforms.

+(also we were curious if pwmVal could affect the speaker tome and if tone could affect the LED brightness but realized that won't work. )

 ```cpp
 void setup(){
 pinMode(11, OUTPUT);